springboardmentor787-stack/AIDriven-Archaeological-Site-Mapping/PROJECT_TECHNICALREPORT.md

 To test how risk changes when vegetation changes.

 ### How it works:
--A slider modifies vegetation percentage
+* A slider modifies vegetation percentage
--Risk score is recalculated instantly
+* Risk score is recalculated instantly
--Comparison is shown between original and modified values
+* Comparison is shown between original and modified values

 ### Importance:
--Helps understand model sensitivity
+* Helps understand model sensitivity
--Provides scenario-based analysis
+* Provides scenario-based analysis
--Improves interpretability of AI system
+* Improves interpretability of AI system
--Useful for decision-making in field research
+* Useful for decision-making in field research

 ### Code used:
-- Slider: sim_veg = st.slider(...)
+* Slider: sim_veg = st.slider(...)
-- Risk Calculation: sim_score = erosion_risk_model(...)
+* Risk Calculation: sim_score = erosion_risk_model(...)

 ---